ArekBalysNordic/connectedhomeip/examples/lock-app/nrfconnect/README.md

-The example is based on [Matter](https://github.com/project-chip/connectedhomeip) and Nordic Semiconductor's nRF Connect SDK, and works as a Matter accessory device, meaning it can be paired and controlled remotely over a Matter network built on top of a low-power 802.15.4 Thread or Wi-Fi network.
+The example is based on [Matter](https://github.com/project-chip/connectedhomeip) and Nordic Semiconductor's nRF Connect SDK, and was created to facilitate testing and certification of a Matter device communicating over a low-power, 802.15.4 network, either Thread or Wi-Fi.

+The example behaves as a Matter accessory, that is a device that can be paired into an existing Matter network and can be controlled by this network.
+In the case of Thread, this device works as a Thread Sleepy End Device.
 Support for both Thread and Wi-Fi is mutually exclusive and depends on the hardware platform, so only one protocol can be supported for a specific lock device.
-In the case of Thread, this device works as a Thread Sleepy End Device.
-You can use this sample as a reference for creating your application.

 <hr>